 /* Keyword value */ perspective: none; /* <length> values */ perspective: 20px; perspective: 3.5em; /* Global values */ perspective: inherit; perspective: initial; perspective: revert; perspective: revert-layer; perspective: unset;

 Indicates that no perspective transform is to be applied.

 <length>giving the distance from the user to the z=0 plane.
 It is used to apply a perspective transform to the children of the element.
 Negative values are syntax errors.
 If the value is smaller than

 Each 3D element with z>0 becomes larger; each 3D-element with z<0 becomes smaller.
 The strength of the effect is determined by the value of this property.

-perspective CSS property are not drawn.
+perspective CSS property — are not drawn.

 The vanishing point is by default placed at the center of the element, but its position can be changed using the

-|CSS Transforms Level 1||Working Draft|
+|CSS Transforms Module Level 2 |